codio-c5/C5-Development/.guides/content/2-11-Meetup--Key-Agreement--Exchange--Protocols--c4ef.md

 Now you have a shared key with your partner.

  - Encrypt a message to your partner.

+ U
  - Give the encrypted message to another team, and take a message they have encrypted using their shared key.
  - Try to decrypt the other without their key
  - If you weren't successful, try again using their key.